MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 - The host must contain all of the virtual networks required for the virtual machine.
 If you use network tags, the network location tags for the virtual machine and host must be identical.
 - A host in maintenance mode automatically receives a zero rating.
-- If Microsoft RemoteFX 3D video adapter is enabled on the virtual machine, the host must support RemoteFX and have one or more emoteFX-capable graphics processing units (GPUs) with sufficient available memory.
+- If Microsoft RemoteFX 3D video adapter is enabled on the virtual machine, the host must support RemoteFX and have one or more RemoteFX-capable graphics processing units (GPUs) with sufficient available memory.
 If these conditions aren't available and the virtual machine is running, placement will be blocked.
 If it's stopped or in a saved state, a zero rating with a warning will be issued, but placement won't be blocked.
 - Highly-available virtual machines must be placed on clustered hosts.
 VMM assigns zero stars to hosts that aren't clustered but manual placement isn't blocked.
 If you migrate a highly-available virtual machine to a non-clustered host, the virtual machine will no longer be highly available after the migration.
 - VMM blocks migration of Hyper-V hosts to hosts running different virtualization software.
 Migration of a virtual machine with specific features not allowed by the virtualization software that is running on a host will be blocked.
 For example, Hyper-V hosts don't allow booting up from a SCSI hard disk.